jgagne/ajovt3-zs20-vskk/03-curriculum-vitae.md

   - Do not mistake the em dash (—) for the slightly narrower en dash (–) or the even narrower hyphen (-).
 The em dash is perhaps the most versatile punctuation mark.
 Depending on the context, the em dash can take the place of commas, parentheses, or colons⁠ — in each case to slightly different effect.
 - **Oxford comma (serial comma)**
   - The final comma in a list of items is known as an Oxford comma or serial comma.
 Some writers omit the Oxford comma, but doing so can cause confusion.
 Empathy, listening, and critical thinking are soft skills that software won’t ever replace — oh, and good writing.
+- **Home page (homepage)**
+ - The first and main page or screen (home screen, homescreen, or start screen) of a digital experience within a website, app, or device.
+The home page of the first website can be viewed at [http://info.cern.ch/hypertext/WWW/TheProject.html](http://info.cern.ch/hypertext/WWW/TheProject.html)